 Harnessing AI to find COVID-19 treatments in already approved drugs

 Project Budget*- $1.9M

 While the global spread of COVID-19 continues at a rapid pace, the discovery, testing and approval of new drugs to fight the virus takes much longer.
-The first new vaccines for COVID-19 may be ready in 2021, but new drugs that treat the virus will take years.
+The first new vaccines for COVID-19 are now ready, but new drugs that treat the virus could take years.
 Yet, both vaccines and therapeutic drugs are needed.

-This extension of the original study will develop a short list of drugs with a high probability of being effective against COVID-19.
+This extension of the original study is developing a short list of drugs with a high probability of being effective against COVID-19.
 If suitable candidates are found, they could enter accelerated clinical trials in partnership with the pharmaceutical companies that own them.